Table of Contents

 - Synonyms: Cymbopogon martini oil, Indian geranium, Turkish geranium, Rcetia

-- Appearance: Thin consistency, pale yellow in colour.
+- Appearance: Thin consistency, pale yellow in color.

 - Aroma: fresh, sweet, delicate rose odour

 - Extraction: The oil is extracted from the dried grass before it flowers by steam distillation.

 - Antifungal: Used to prevent fungal growth; active against fungi.

 - Antiseptic: Preventing the growth of disease-causing microorganisms.

 - Cicatrizant: Promoting the healing of a wound or the formation of a cicatrix.